fcgrolleau/Dynamic-RRT/README.md

  `figS2_B.R` reproduces Figure S2 (B) for MIMIC.

- `export_feather.R` export the imputed development dataframes as feather files for downstream use in python.
+ `export_feather.R` export the imputed development dataframes as feather files for downstream use in Python.

  `functions.R` contains handy functions `defactorize` and `rubinr` to “defactorize” dataframes and compute Rubin's rule respectively.
 <br><br>